dalibo/emaj/docs/en/upgrade.rst

 * The procedure that upgrades a version 3.4.0 into 4.0.0 updates the log tables content for TRUNCATE recorded statements.
 The upgrade duration depends on the global log tables size.

+* The procedure that upgrades a version 4.1.0 into 4.2.0 checks that all event triggers exist.
+Previously, depending on the installed PostgreSQL version, some (or even all) event triggers may be missing.
+If this is the case, the *sql/emaj_upgrade_after_postgres_upgrade.sql* script provided by the previous E-maj version creates the missing event triggers.

 Compatibility break
 -------------------